nshimaza/ie4k-iox-custom-top-process/README.md

 The build process of Docker image involves Internet access from inside of container to be built.
-If your Docker is sitting behind proxy, you have to tell proxy configuration inside processes of Docker container as well as Docker itself.
+If your Docker is sitting behind a proxy, you have to tell container proxy configuration to be used by processes of inside container.
+This must be done separately from proxy setting for Docker engine itself.

 To tell your proxy settings to container you run, create `~/.docker/config.json` and write proxy configuration like this.